 • ectopic pregnancies.

-Severe pain provokes stress and depression.
-You should consult a doctor to determine the cause for pain syndrome accompanied by back pain and an increase in body temperature.
+Severe pain provokes stress and depressive states.
+You should consult a doctor to determine the cause if pain syndrome is accompanied by pain in the back and increased body temperature.

 VIDEO: What to do with pain during menstruation?